Sponsored link

 German cultural powerhouse's new art/tech show queries: 'Can technology enable artists to create an equitable society?'

-With their move comes a public showing of its own, of artists assembled in collaboration with the Gray Area arts organization as part of the Institut’s C/Change residency (through November 21).
+With their move comes a public showing of artists assembled in collaboration with the Gray Area arts organization as part of the Institut’s C/Change residency (through November 21).
 A multi-year cross-cultural exchange initiative inspired in part by the remote performance modalities of the early pandemic, and by an increasingly fraught geopolitical landscape, C/Change connects artists foregrounding technology in their work to resources and mentorship, to “open up new channels for cross-cultural connection in a changing world.”

 The research question C/Change poses is this: Can technology be a tool that enables artists to create the just and equitable society they want to see?
 Not surprisingly, the answers are far-ranging and inventive.